quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Path Validation {#migrate-validate}

-Path validation is used by a server to confirm the client's ownership of a new address and by a client to establish reachability to the server from a new local address.
+Path validation is used by the migrating endpoint to verify reachability of its peer from a new local address.
+Path validation is also used by the peer to verify that the migrating endpoint is able to receive packets sent to that address.
+That is, that the packets received from the migrating endpoint do not carry a spoofed source address.

+Path validation MAY be used at any time by either endpoint.
+For instance, an endpoint might check that a peer is still in possession of its address after a period of quiescence.

+An endpoint MAY bundle PATH_CHALLENGE and PATH_RESPONSE frames with other frames, as appropriate.
+For instance, an endpoint may pad a packet carrying a PATH_CHALLENGE for PMTU discovery, or an endpoint may bundle a PATH_RESPONSE with its own PATH_CHALLENGE.

+#### Initiation

-To start path validation, an endpoint sends a PATH_CHALLENGE frame containing a payload that is hard to guess on the path to be validated.
+To initiate path validation, an endpoint sends a PATH_CHALLENGE frame containing a payload that is hard to guess on the path to be validated.

+An endpoint MAY send additional PATH_CHALLENGE frames to handle packet loss, but is subject to the following limit to avoid excessive network load: an endpoint SHOULD NOT send a PATH_CHALLENGE more frequently than it would a client INITIAL, ensuring that connection migration is no more load on a new path than establishing a new connection.

+The endpoint MUST use fresh random data in every PATH_CHALLENGE frame so that it can associate the peer's response with the causative PATH_CHALLENGE.

+#### Response

-On receiving a PATH_CHALLENGE frame, the peer MUST immediately respond by echoing the data contained in the PATH_CHALLENGE frame in a PATH_RESPONSE frame.
+On receiving a PATH_CHALLENGE frame, an endpoint MUST respond immediately by echoing the data contained in the PATH_CHALLENGE frame in a PATH_RESPONSE frame, with the following stipulation.
+Since a PATH_CHALLENGE may be sent from a spoofed address, an endpoint MAY limit the rate at which it sends PATH_RESPONSE frames and MAY silently discard PATH_CHALLENGE frames that would cause it to respond at a higher rate.

+Path validation tests both directions of a path.
+To ensure reachability in both directions, the PATH_RESPONSE MUST be sent on the same path as the triggering
-The PATH_RESPONSE MUST be sent on the same path: from the same local address on which the PATH_CHALLENGE was received, to the same remote address from which the PATH_CHALLENGE was received.
+PATH_CHALLENGE: from the same local address on which the PATH_CHALLENGE was received, to the same remote address from which the PATH_CHALLENGE was received.

+#### Completion

 The new address is not considered valid until a PATH_RESPONSE frame containing the same payload is received, even if the packet containing the PATH_CHALLENGE